Yandex Cloud

 6. Click Create.

-1. In the query editor in the Query interface, click New analytics query.
+1. In the query editor within the Query interface, click New analytics query.

 2. Enter the query text in the text field: